majazimnoch/code-day20/README.md

-# Website which dispalys a cookie consent banner
+# Website which displays a cookie consent banner
 ## Intro
 This is the twentieth project of my 30-day coding challenge.
 The project includes following tech stuff: HTML, CSS, JavaScript.